ParubokMotorniy/opengl-mischiefs/README.md

 ### opengl-mischiefs engine

    This engine has been developed in the scope of "Introduction to Realtime Computer Graphics" university course.
 I believe my changelogs for individual homeworks are quite detailed, so I refer a reader to them to learn what this "engine" is capable of.
-In the scope of the final project I've also added support for rendering of volumetirc fog.
+   As my final project I've also added support for rendering of volumetirc fog.
 In particular, the defined volumes of fog are raymarched in a compute shader, while taking into account the influence of light.

 ## DEMO

 You can check out the demo of the engine [here](./data/demo.mp4).

+## Most interesting features

++ The engine relies on bindless textures in pretty much everything, except for shadow maps
++ Arbitrary models can be loaded and instanced, as part of either Blinn-Phong or PBR passes
++ HDR tonemapping
++ Tiny entity-component-system (ECS)
++ Raymarched volumetric fog rendering.
++ Quaternion-based camera (Q/E allow to peek like in r6s)
++ Global and object-local coordinate axes
++ Skybox

 ## How to build